 Our students are always eager to learn from new teachers who bring a unique style and perspective.
 So we encourage you to teach on a topic you're passionate about, in line with our Class Guidelines.
 Our most popular topics include illustration, fine art, graphic design, photography, writing, productivity, branding, and creative freelancing.
 We see a lot of interest in topics related to living a creative life — from learning artistic skills to adjacent topics that make creative living better (like self-care, interior design, productivity, and more).
 That said, a variety of topics are welcome and as Skillshare grows, so does our audience.
 We see new topic areas growing in popularity all the time.
 Just be sure to avoid our restricted topics, which are listed in our Class Guidelines.

-Here are the two best practices to keep in mind when deciding what to teach:
+Here are some best practices to keep in mind when you’re deciding what to teach:

 - Get specific

 It's best to keep your class focused on a specific subject that you know well and are confident sharing.
 Specificity will differentiate your class from others on the platform and will keep it digestible.
 Along with specificity, keep your class short (we typically recommend between 20-60 minutes), focused, and manageable.